beber89/liability-ledger/ProjectPlan.md

+# NOTE: NOT WORKING BECAUSE COULD NOT USE WEB3 WITH FLUTTER DART
 # Phase A: Implemnt workers Part without assets with flutter frontend
 ## Phase A.1:
 - Write tests for register(), requestSwitchDept() & agreeToRequest()